Sxzo/Malloc/README.md

 This implementation of Malloc is tested by sideloading it into programs that designed specifically for stress testing alongside actual programs like ``gif.c``.

 This project was completed for CS340 (Systems) during spring of 2023.
-It allows insight into the way that Malloc is implemented in the backend and provides a valuable understanding of the true importance of linked lists in systems.
+It allows insight into the way that Malloc works and the way it's implemented by libc in the backend.
+Alongside this, this project provides an invaluable understanding of the true importance of linked lists in systems.